Is IKEA Furniture Non-Toxic? Here’s The Truth

 Polyurethane foam is used in mattresses and cushions in couches to give it the bouncy, comfortable feeling we all love.

-But the production of polyfoam can be very toxic, especially during the manufacturing phase.
+However, the production of polyfoam can be very toxic, especially during the manufacturing phase.
 Polyfoam has the potential to release VOCs into the air.

 What makes this specific use of polyurethane concerning is that there are no third-party certifications to ensure safe emission limits.

-Certi-Pur would be good to see but GreenGuard Gold or GOLS(Global Organic Latex Standard) would be the best certification to see for this product, but none of these are present. 🫠
+Certi-Pur would be good to see but GreenGuard Gold or GOLS (Global Organic Latex Standard) would be the best certification to see for this product, but none of these are present. 🫠

 Polyester And The Effects Of Microplastics